-Irrigation well development started in the MNNRD began as early as 1927 and slowly increased until the 1970's when there was a sharp increase of 618 irrigation wells installed.
-Since the 1980's there has been a gradual increase of development to the current total of 1178 active irrigation wells.
-In 1975, the MNNRD began to monitor groundwater quantity and quality.
-In 1986 information was collected to begin towards the development of a Ground Water Management Plan.
+In 1975, the MNNRD began to monitor groundwater, 10 years later that data was used to begin writing a Ground Water Management Plan (GMP).
 The district's Ground Water Management Plan was approved by the Nebraska Department of Natural Resources in 1995, with the rules and regulations portion initially approved in 2001 and most recently updated February 11, 2013.
-The MNNRD GWMP is primarily qualitative.
-Qualitative management includes Management Zones 1 thru 4 with Zones 1 thru 3 in effect.
-Since April of 2007 all persons who apply any type of fertilizer, commercial or organic, on a total of more than five (5) acres of land in any management zone are required to complete a fertilizer applicator certification course once every four years.
-Producers in Zone 3 (nitrate levels on average greater than 5 ppm in more than 50% of the sampled wells) are also required to use and adopt two or more Best Management Practices and conduct yearly soil testing.
-Quantitative management includes the goal to forever maintain the present level of groundwater within historic boundaries of natural fluctuations that occur.
-Approved permits are required for all new and replacement wells which pump over 50 gallons per minute.
-Groundwater levels are monitored through the collection of static water levels twice a year at 230 well sites.
-Water levels measured from 2019 to 2020 showed static water levels increased an average of 2.49 feet, with water levels rising almost 5 feet on average since 2010.
+The MNNRD GMP is primarily qualitative.
+Qualitative management includes Management Zones 1 thru 4 with Zones 1 thru 3 in effect currently.
+Updates to the rules and regulations in April of 2007 now require all persons who apply any type of fertilizer on a total of more than five acres of land in all management zones to complete a fertilizer applicator certification course once every four years.
+Producers in Zone 3 (nitrates greater than 5 ppm in more than 50% of the wells) are also required to use and adopt two or more Best Management Practices from an approved list along with conducting annual soil testing.
+Quantitative management includes the goal to forever maintain the present level of groundwater within historic natural fluctuations that occur.
+Fertilizer and nitrogen application is continually monitored through yearly landowner reporting.

-The Lower Niobrara Basin was declared fully appropriated on January 25, 2008 placing a moratorium on new high-capacity wells and surface water development, and on expansion of irrigated acres.
-A contestment was filed with NDNR by four NRDs on February 9, 2008 to request NDNR to determine if the Lower Niobrara Basin is truly fully appropriated.
+The Lower Niobrara Basin was declared fully appropriated on January 25, 2008, placing a moratorium on new high capacity wells and surface water development, and on expansion of irrigated acres.
+A contestment was filed with Nebraska Department of Natural Resources (NDNR) by four NRDs on February 9, 2008 to request NDNR to determine if the Lower Niobrara Basin was truly fully appropriated.
 This case went all the way to the Nebraska Supreme Court.
 On June 3, 2011, the Supreme Court reversed the fully appropriated determination.
-On June 29, 2011 NDNR notified the District that they had 120 days to develop rules and regulations to comply with LB 483 that allow for limited expansion of new groundwater and surface water uses.
-On September 12, 2011, the District passed regulations that allowed for up to 2500 acres per year of new groundwater irrigation and or equivalent uses, for the next four years.
-By the end of the four years the District approved 9,938 new irrigated acres or similar uses.
-Flow meters were required on all new irrigation wells.
-These new wells are being sampled for nitrates and measured in the Spring/Fall for static water levels.
-The addition of this data will help the District to make better decisions when implementing future policies.
-In 2020 the District completed a Voluntary IMP with the help of the Department of Natural Resources and stakeholders.
+On June 29, 2011 NDNR notified the District that they had 120 days to come up with rules and regulations to comply with LB 483.
+These regulations could allow for limited expansion on new groundwater and surface water uses.
+Over the next four years, the District approved 9,938 new irrigated acres or uses.
+After LB 483, the district placed a moratorium on new high-capacity wells.
+This allowed district staff to gather data on the new irrigated acres to see how they are affecting groundwater levels.